Porkuni – Bishop’s Castle Borckholm

 History

 Borckholm Castle was built quite late, because in 1479, by the bishop of Rewel (Tallinn), Simon von der Borch, from which the German name of the castle comes from.
 The building was erected with permission, and probably also with the help of the Teutonic Order, which was the head of the northern Estonia.
 This was probably due to the fact, that the land master of Livonia was then a relative of Simon, Bernd von der Borch.
 Another important reason was the desire to strengthen the north-eastern border of Livonia, threatened by the growing strength of the Grand Duchy of Moscow.
-The fortifications, however, proved insufficient to stop the attack of the Muscovite troops in 1558, which captured and destroyed the castle.
-After the withdrawal of the enemy, Borckholm did not return to the power of the bishops.
-In Swedish times, the stronghold lost the remnants of military significance and passed into private hands.
+The fortifications, however, turned out to be insufficient to stop the attack of the Muscovite troops in 1558, and then the Swedish troops in 1561, which captured and destroyed the castle.
+After the end of the war, Borckholm did not return to the bishops.
+During Swedish times, the stronghold lost the remnants of its military significance and passed into private hands.
+In the 17th century, most of it was in ruin.

 Architecture

-The southern gate tower, erected on a quadrilateral plan with dimensions of 7.5 x 7.5 meters, passing into an octagonal in the upper part, was 21 meters high, three storeys in the quadrilateral part and two more in the polygonal part, connected with each other by short stairs in thickness wall.
-In addition, on the second floor, it was connected to the defensive wall-walk in the crown of the defensive circuit.
-Only the gate passage in the ground floor was covered with the vault, while the remaining floors were separated with flat timber ceilings.
-Some of them also had to fulfill residential functions, as they were equipped with fireplaces, wall niches and a drain for water or waste.
+The southern gate tower was 21 meters high, built on a quadrilateral plan with dimensions of 7.5 x 7.5 meters, turning into an octagon in the upper part.
+It had three storeys in the quadrilateral part and two more in the polygonal part, connected with each other by a staircase in thickness of the wall.
+Additionally, on the second floor it was connected to the wall-walk in the crown of the perimeter.
+Only the gate passage on the ground floor was covered with a vault, while the remaining floors were divided by timber ceilings.
+Some of them must also have had residential functions, as they were equipped with fireplaces, wall recesses and a chute for water or waste.
 Probably due to the island location of the castle, the gate was not equipped with a drawbridge.
+Moreover, it did not have a portcullis, perhaps because it was preceded by a foregate.

 Current state